view7677/java-interview-questions/pages/Java_8.md

 #### 36. What are the differences between Predicate, Supplier and Consumer in Java 8?

+The subtle difference between Predicate, Supplier and Consumer in Java 8 is as follows:

+**Predicate** is an functional interface that accepts one argument and returns a result of boolean value.

+**Supplier** is an functional interface that accepts no argument and returns a result.

+**Consumer** is an functional interface that accepts one argument and returns no result.

 #### 37. Is it possible to have default method definition in an interface without marking it with default keyword?